sahiga/developer.box.com/guides/uploads/chunked/upload-part.md

 ---
 # Upload Part

-To upload a part, first [createsession][createsession].
+To upload a part, first [create an upload session][createsession].
 The resulting object defines the size of each part and the number of parts to upload.

 Then, upload the bytes for the part you want to upload, specifying the byte